Programs for Individuals

 Want to attend Northern Tier but your Troop or Venturing Crew can't make it this year?
 No problem.
 The Lone Voyageur program allows Boy Scouts (at least 14 years of age) and Venturers to attend Northern Tier as part of a provisional crew.

 Offered out of the Charles L. Sommers Wilderness Canoe Base, this adventure costs $600 per person.
-Three Lone Voyageur Trips will be offered during Summer 2016: June 8 - June 15, June 19 - June 26, June 29 - July 6, July 13 - July 20 and August 3 - August 10.
+Five Lone Voyageur Trips will be offered during Summer 2016: June 8 - June 15, June 19 - June 26, June 29 - July 6, July 13 - July 20 and August 3 - August 10.
 A payment of at least $100 is due when you register with the balance due 30 days prior to arrival.
 A round-trip shuttle from the Minneapolis/St. Paul airport is included in your fee.

 If those dates do not work for you and you are interested in the Lone Voyageur program, please contact Northern Tier and we will do our best to accommodate you.